 Our children are precious to us and with daily reports on the dangers that lurk out in our world today, it can be tempting to cosset them.
 But are we really equipping them well to cope in the future?
-Read on to find out Why letting your child take a risk may actually be good for them.
-This article is sponsored by Delphi Resort who know all about adventure and outdoors and how good it is for kids even small ones!
+Read on to find out why letting your child take a risk may actually be good for them.

-I don’t know about you but my childhood memories are about roaming free, most of the time outdoors, having adventures, building dens in the woods or back garden, only coming in to the house for a quick bite then dashing back out to play with my friends again.
+I don’t know about you, but my childhood memories are about roaming free, most of the time outdoors.
+We had adventures, building dens in the woods or back garden, only coming in to the house for a quick bite then dashing back out to play with my friends again.

 With an outdoor adventure centre offering over 20 activities that the whole family can enjoy, a restaurant, café and bar onsite that serve delicious wholesome food, luxury family rooms, free Delphi Spa Thermal Suite access for parents, a free Kids Club and free movies shown in the movie room during holiday season, all while situated in a beautiful mountainous setting in Connemara, it is the perfect place to take your kids for a family break at any time of year.